Business Mistakes to Avoid When Starting a Business

 9) Not bothering with any online marketing.

 One way or another, your small business has to be online.
-You may or may not need a website (many individuals who provide services use other “homes” on the web, such as Facebook or LinkedIn pages) but your business needs to be able to be found by and promoted to the ever increasing number of people who use the web to find the products and services they want.
+You may or may not need a website (many individuals who provide services use other “homes” on the web, such as Facebook or LinkedIn pages or Etsy sites) but your business needs to be able to be found by and promoted to the ever increasing number of people who use the web to find the products and services they want.

 If you’re not going to do anything else, establish some sort of home base for your business online and be sure that your small business is listed in various online directories.
 Actively marketing your small business online is even better and will give it a far better chance of reaching your customers.